asasinmode/recipemode/recipes.md

 ## sources

 Links to recipes/youtube videos I originally got the recipes from.
 Some recipes lost their source to time.
-Most recipes are unmodified versions of their source.
+Most recipes are slightly modified versions of their source.